Daigo Higa

-Daigo Higa (比嘉 大吾, Higa Daigo) is a Japanese professional boxer who held the WBC flyweight title from 2017 to 2018.
+Daigo Higa (比嘉 大吾, Higa Daigo) is a Japanese retired professional boxer who held the WBC flyweight title from 2017 to 2018.

 Amateur career

 Higa turned pro at the age of 18, after a brief amateur career where he accrued a 36–8 record.

 Professional career

 Higa's manager is Boxing Hall of Fame member Yoko Gushiken.
 Higa made his professional debut in June 2014, defeating Saengkeng Saknarong by technical knockout less than a minute into the first round.
 He won his first title by stopping previously undefeated Thai fighter Kongfah CP Freshmart in 7 rounds to claim the WBC Youth flyweight title.
 He went on to defend that title twice before claiming the OPBF flyweight belt against Filipino gatekeeper Ardin Diale.
 Higa broke down and battered Diale with body shots, eventually stopping him in round 4.

 Higa vs. Hernandez

 On 2017, Higa won a world championship in his first try, defeating Juan Hernández by technical knockout to become the WBC flyweight title.
 Hernández had won the title earlier that year against Nawaphon Por Chokchai and was scheduled to make his first defense against Higa.
 However, he lost his belt at the scales due to coming in over the weight limit.
 Higa dominated Hernández, dropping him five times over the course over the fight before the referee finally stopped the contest.
 With the win, Higa became Okinawa's first boxing world champion since Akinobu Hiranaka.

 After becoming a world champion, Higa said his goals were facing WBA champion Kazuto Ioka in a flyweight unification bout and breaking Japan's record of 15 consecutive knockouts.